Lee Clark (footballer)

-Lee Robert Clark (born 27 October 1972) is an English football manager and former professional footballer, who was most recently the manager of Al-Merrikh in the Sudan Premier League.
+Lee Robert Clark (born 27 October 1972) is an English former football manager and professional player.

 As a player, he was a midfielder and played in the Premier League for Newcastle United, Sunderland and Fulham.
 He won promotion to the top flight with all three clubs he played for, winning out right the Football League First Division title in 1993, 1999 and 2001.
 He was also part of the Magpies squad under Kevin Keegan that finished runners-up in the top flight in consecutive seasons.
 He was capped 11 times by the England under-21 team and was called up to the full England squad for the World Cup warm up tournament the 1997 Tournoi de France, but he was only named a substitute and never went on to earn a full international cap.

 Following his retirement from playing in 2006, he later returned to Newcastle as reserve team manager, before becoming a first team coach at Norwich City.
 He later became first team manager at Huddersfield Town and had similar spells in charge of Birmingham City, Blackpool, Kilmarnock, Bury and Blyth Spartans.
 In 2020 he joined non-league side Newcastle Blue Star as director of football, before moving to Sudan to manage Al-Merrikh.

+Clark announced his retirement from management in December 2023 on his Instagram page.

 Club career

 Newcastle United

 Born in Wallsend, Northumberland, Clark started his career at the club he supported as a boy, Newcastle United coming up through the youth system at the club.
-In 1993, he was part of the Newcastle side promoted to the Premier League as champions and then helped them finish runners-up two seasons in a row.
-During the 1995-96 Premier League season Newcastle United were pipped to the title by Manchester United.
+In 1993, he was part of the Newcastle side promoted to the Premier League as champions and then helped them finish as runners-up in both 1995–96 and 1996–97.
+In 1995–96, Newcastle United were pipped to the title by Manchester United.
 After a game where Newcastle United drew 3–3 away at Manchester City, Newcastle United purchased defensive midfielder David Batty to shore up the team defensively and Clark, more of an attacking midfielder, lost his place in the side.
 Clark reasons that this was a mistake that hurt the team dynamic that was working, and that this decision may have cost Newcastle United the title.
 To back up his claim, Clark cited and compared the form of Newcastle United from January 1996 until he was dropped for defensive midfielder Batty; against the form of Newcastle United in the remaining 11 games when Clark was absent.
 Clark made nearly 200 appearances scoring 23 goals for Newcastle in his first spell at the club.